-PMRS does not include any financial data, donor information, or sources of funding on its website, creating a complete lack of transparency and accountability.
-The information is also not available on website databases which report on nonprofit companies and expose financial statements.
+- Palestinian Medical Relief Society (PMRS) does not include any financial data, donor information, or sources of funding on its website, reflecting a complete lack of transparency and accountability.

-- President of PMRS, Dr. Mustafa Barghouti, ran as an independent candidate in the Palestinian presidential race in 2005, served as the Palestinian Minister of Information in 2006, and is currently serving as the Secretary-General of the Palestine National Initiative (PNI).
+- President of Palestinian Medical Relief Society (PMRS), Mustafa Barghouti, ran as an independent candidate in the Palestinian presidential race in 2005, served as the Palestinian Minister of Information in 2006, and is currently serving as the Secretary-General of the Palestine National Initiative (PNI).